-When you’re comparing different locations to take music lessons, please ask about education.
+When you’re comparing different locations to take private music lessons, please ask about education.
 There are no standards for who can teach music lessons and not all teachers out there are degreed.
 It is important that you or your child’s teacher is a master at the craft at which they teach.

 Our teachers come with at least ten years of teaching experience and are established performers, performing regularly throughout the NJ/NY region.
 Really and truly, our greatest pride comes from the great teachers we have teaching in our school.